 The Clinical Trials industry has seen its share of changes over the past 20 years (like many industries).
 In case you are keeping score, or trying to keep score, this blog should clarify things a bit.

-- IRT (Integrated Response Technology) is an alternative acronym used to describe all of the above
+- IRT (Interactive Response Technology) is an alternative acronym used to describe all of the above

 - RTSM (Randomization and Trial Supply Management) is the latest acronym for the IRT mentioned above.
 It describes the two core purposes of the system: to manage randomization and trial supply management.

 RTSM systems have come a long way from the original IVR systems.
 The ability to randomize and manage supply remains fundamental, but the interfaces to perform these transactions are now significantly more modern.
 Also, as studies become more complex it is more important than ever for teams to have flexibility to design the study they want and not be restricted by their RTSM.

 Example RTSM functions:

 - Screen Failing